forbearing/k8s/README.md

 The library implements various handlers to more easy manipulate k8s resources such as pods, deployments, etc, inside or outside k8s cluster.
 A program that uses the library and runs in a k8s pod meant to be inside k8s cluster.
 If you simply run [examples](./examples) in your pc/mac or server, it meant outside k8s cluster.
 Both of inside and outside k8s cluster is supported by the library.

 To create a handler for outside cluster just call `deployment.New(ctx, kubeconfig, namespace)`.
-To create a handler for the inside cluster just call `deployment.New(ctx, "", namespace)`.
+To create a handler for the inside cluster just call `deployment.New(ctx, "", namespace)` and the `New()` function will find the kubeconfig file or the file pointed to by the variable `KUBECONFIG`.
+If neither is found, it will use the default kubeconfig filepath `$HOME/.kube/config`. if no kubeconfig file is found, `New()` will create an in-cluster rest.Config to create the deployment handler.

 The variable `namespace` is used to limit the scope of the handler.
 If `namespace=test`, the handler is only allowed to create/update/delete deployments in namespace/test.
 Of course, handler.WithNamespace(newNamespace) returns a new temporary handler that allowed to create/update/delete deployments in the new namespace, for examples: